 The collapse of Egypt’s hospital system takes place amid an acute economic and social crisis gripping the country.
 The economic crisis has been exacerbated by the limited lockdown instituted by the regime to control the pandemic, which has been accompanied by little governmental financial support for the masses who lost their means to make a living, plunging millions into destitution.

-The explosive social tensions and the economic crisis wracking Egypt is part of the broader breakdown of bourgeois capitalist rule across the Middle East and Africa.
+The explosive social tensions and the economic crisis wracking Egypt are part of the broader breakdown of bourgeois capitalist rule across the Middle East and Africa.
 The historic crisis of the capitalist system and its complete failure to address the social catastrophe afflicting the masses makes it clear that only the working class, based on a socialist and internationalist perspective, can lead the fight for social equality and democratic rights.